18th Sunday in Ordinary Time – Year C.

 This Is Sheer Madness!”

-What does the term ‘rich’ remind us of? – A happy person, with a beautiful house, a new car, many servants, who can get whatever he or she wants and go wherever it pleases them and to be envied and respected by all?
+What does the term ‘rich’ remind us of?
+A happy person, with a beautiful house, a new car, many servants, who can get whatever he or she wants and go where he or she pleases and to be envied and respected by all?

 The first reading prepares this theme by giving us the reflections of the wise Qoheleth on the accumulation of riches that we must learn to leave to others.